ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

     from students outside of this offering of the class.
 All the code that is handed in should be developed by you or someone in the class.

+  This doesn’t mean the staff will be handing out answers.
+We’ll mostly respond with leading questions and advice, and you shouldn’t expect a direct answer to questions like “am I done?” or “is my code right?”

+  There is no guarantee the assistance you get from your classmates is correct.
+It is your responsibility to use your judgment to avoid using an idea on the course message board that is wrong, or doesn’t work with your solution; we won’t necessarily tell you one way or another while the assignment is out.

+  If we see that you used code from other students and didn’t cite it in the README, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
+Always cite your work!

 - **Closed collaboration** assignments, where you cannot collaborate with others.
-  You can ask clarification questions as private posts on Piazza or of TAs.
+  You can ask clarification questions as private posts or of TAs.
   However, TAs will not look at your code or comment on it.
 Lab/office hours these weeks are for conceptual questions or for questions about past assignments only, no code assistance.
 On these assignments:
     - You cannot look at or use anyone else's code
     - You cannot discuss the assignment with other students
-    - You cannot post publicly about the assignment on Piazza (or on social media or other forums).
-Of course, you can still post questions about material from lecture on Piazza!
+    - You cannot post publicly about the assignment on the course message board (or on social media or other forums).
+Of course, you can still post questions about material from lecture or past assignments!
     - All of the examples in the open collaboration section above would be academic integrity violations on a closed collaboration assignment